hmcts/wa-task-batch-service/README.md

 ```

 ### Functional tests
 To run the functional tests you must export the following variables to you local environment.
+You must also be connected to f5 VPN for the tests to run.
 ```bash
 export ALLOW_CONFIG_MUTATIONS=true
 export JOB_NAME=INITIATION